 We stress that Tor does not enable any new class of abuse.
 Spammers and other attackers already have access to thousands of misconfigured systems worldwide, and the Tor network is far from the easiest way to launch attacks.
-But because the onion routers can be mistaken for the originators of the abuse, and the volunteers who run them may not want to deal with the hassle of explaining anonymity networks to irate administrators, we must block or limit the abuse that travels through the Tor network.
+But because the onion routers can be mistaken for the originators of the abuse, and the volunteers who run them may not want to deal with the hassle of explaining anonymity networks to irate administrators, we must block or limit abuse through the Tor network.

-To mitigate abuse issues, in Tor, each onion router's exit policy describes to which external addresses and ports the router will connect.
+To mitigate abuse issues, each onion router's exit policy describes to which external addresses and ports the router will connect.
 On one end of the spectrum are open exit nodes that will connect anywhere.
 On the other end are middleman nodes that only relay traffic to other Tor nodes, and private exit nodes that only connect to a local host or network.
-Using a private exit (if one exists) is a more secure way for a client to connect to a given host or network-an external adversary cannot eavesdrop traffic between the private exit and the final destination, and so is less sure of Alice's destination and activities.
+A private exit can allow a client to connect to a given host or network more securely-an external adversary cannot eavesdrop traffic between the private exit and the final destination, and so is less sure of Alice's destination and activities.
 Most onion routers in the current network function as restricted exits that permit connections to the world at large, but prevent access to certain abuse-prone addresses and services such as SMTP.
-Additionally, in some cases the OR can authenticate clients to prevent exit abuse without harming anonymity [48].
+The OR might also be able to authenticate clients to prevent exit abuse without harming anonymity [48].